Average Annual Costs of Popular Pets

 The biggest routine expenses for cats are generally food and litter.
 And new furniture, I suppose, if your cat feels like being randomly destructive (not speaking from personal experience or anything...)

 Guinea pigs can be much more expensive than you might have guessed.
-Although they’re small, their food isn’t especially cheap, and much like rabbits, their bedding can cost between $30 and $40 per month.
+Although they’re small, their food isn’t especially cheap, and much like rabbits, they'll need a regular supply of bedding and hay.
+Between the bedding, hay, pellets, and fresh produce, you're looking at $40-$60 in monthly costs.
+Additionally, they'll need a daily Vitamin C supplement, which isn't a huge expense, but something you'll need to keep in mind.

 Reptiles come in many shapes and sizes, and their needs can vary greatly.
 Because most reptiles don’t come from a natural habitat that in any way resembles your house, you’ll have upfront costs related to creating a suitable environment.